Trudeau (film)

 Trudeau is a 2002 television miniseries and biography dramatizing the life of former Canadian Prime Minister Pierre Elliott Trudeau.
 It aired on CBC Television on Sunday and Monday evenings and was written by Wayne Grigsby and directed by Jerry Ciccoritti.

 The miniseries was one of the highest-rated Canadian television programs of the year, resulting in 8 wins and 3 nominations.
 Two of the wins were from Directors Guild of Canada; one being the DGC Craft Award, as Jerry Ciccoritti won Outstanding Achievement in Direction and Dean Soltys won Outstanding Achievement in Picture Editing and the other being the DGC Team Award.
 As well, it won several Gemini Awards including Best Actor, Best Writing and Best Direction.
 Colm Feore also won Monte-Carlo TV Festival's Best Performance by an Actor.
 "With all its sham, drudgery and broken dreams, Trudeau is a beautiful show – the best Canadian political teleplay since Denys Arcand's Duplessis 25 years ago, and maybe the best ever."

 The miniseries follows Pierre Trudeau through the major events of his political mandates up to the patriation of the Canadian Constitution.
 A few of the major characters in the film (notably "Greenbaum" and "Duncan") are fictional, or composite characters.

 It was filmed in various locations in Canada, but mainly in Halifax, Nova Scotia and at Parliament Hill in Ottawa.
 Distributed in both official languages English and French, the two episodes first aired on 31 March and 1 April 2002.

 As background research, writer Wayne Grigsby spoke to numerous people who had known Trudeau, but the Trudeau family did not reply to the requests by the CBC.

 A prequel, Trudeau II: Maverick in the Making, came out in 2005, examining Trudeau's early life.
 This $8-million, four-hour CBC production was originally designed as a "double shoot," to be filmed in both French and English versions; however, it ended up being made in English only – even though most of the actors, including lead Stéphane Demers, are Québécois.
-(Demers inherits the role from Colm Feore, who was tied up playing the villain in The Chronicles of Riddick.)
+(Demers inherited the role from Colm Feore, who was unavailable due to playing the villain in The Chronicles of Riddick.)